pilotso11/fc-macros/README.md

 Currently, this plugin uses default keybindings and mouse for input.
 The mouse is used to navigate the galmap.
 Because it uses the keyboard and mouse, it is unlikely to work with a joystick or HOTAS enabled.

-Note: See _keymaps.py_ to edit the keboard mappings.
-(Only in source coude version.)
+Note: See _keymaps.py_ to edit the keyboard mappings.
+(Only in source code version.)

+The latest version no longer uses image matching, instead of uses known location on the screen and text recognition.
+It may now work with custom HUD colors.
+It is also hopefully insensitive to HUD Brightness options.
+It is also tested on both windowed and full screen modes, but only at 1008p full screen.

+The tool is written attempting for safety in the UI.
-It is also unlikely work with custom HUD colors as it uses image matching to verify its screen navigation.
-If the macro cannot find the expected ative user input it will abort for safety.
+If the macro cannot find the expected images or text it will abort for safety.

-Because the HUD sizes are different on some ships, this may cause issues.
-In particular the size of the "Carrier Services" UI button varies.
-Several different images are used to try and combat this.
-It has been tested on the most likely to be used ships:
-* Imperial Cutter
-* Anaconda
-* Python
-* Type 9
-* Beluga

-You can add your own images if needed in addition to the ones supplied.
-To do so, take a screenshot, clip out just the button (you can see the existing images in the images/ folder).
-Save this image in the images/ folder and make sure it is named "image-#.png".
+But I cannot guarantee it won't misbehave in some odd way.
+It is just sending keys and mouse actions so if E:D loses focus while running it will start sending them to whatever application does have the focus.

 If you use the refuel option, make sure your ship has enough room for a full jumps worth of Tritium, as much as 150 Tons if your carrier is fully loaded.
 This option will load the carrier and the ship before setting up a jump to minimize the carrier mass.

 ---------------